The magnitude and direction of collider bias for binary variables: Bias due to conditioning on a specific level of a collider or its child

 The result for the \textsc{or} effect scale in Theorem \ref{thm:V} for the \V~structure carries over to the \Vx~structure, such that

-i.e., the \textsc{or} relating $X$ and $Y$ conditional on \mbox{$C=c$} is equal to their marginal \textsc{or} (which is $\displaystyle\frac{p_{Y=1\mid1}/p_{Y=0\mid1}}{p_{Y=1\mid0}/p_{Y=0\mid0}}$) times the bias factor above.
-This is a well-known result in epidemiology for situations where sample selection and/or retention (here $C$) is influenced by both exposure and outcome \citep{Kleinbaum1981,Greenland1996,Lash2009,jiang2016directions}.
-The correspondence with the \V-bias result is due to the fact that the \V~structure is a special case of the \Vx~structure where the marginal \textsc{or} is 1.
+that is, the \textsc{or} relating $X$ and $Y$ conditional on \mbox{$C=c$} is equal to their marginal \textsc{or} (which is $\displaystyle\frac{p_{Y=1\mid1}/p_{Y=0\mid1}}{p_{Y=1\mid0}/p_{Y=0\mid0}}$) times the bias factor above.
+(The correspondence with the \V-bias result is due to the fact that the \V~structure is a special case of the \Vx~structure where the marginal \textsc{or} is 1.)
+This is a well-known result in epidemiology for situations where sample selection and/or retention (here $C$) is influenced by both exposure and outcome \citep{Kleinbaum1981,Greenland1996,Lash2009,jiang2016directions}; it is stated here for completeness.

 This means that for the \Vx~structure, the effect of $X$ on $Y$, measured on the \textsc{or} scale, is not biased by conditioning on $C=c$ if $X$ and $Y$ do not interact on $C=c$ on the \textsc{rr} scale (and thus the bias factor is 1), but it is biased if $X$ and $Y$ interact on $C=c$ on the \textsc{rr} scale.
 This is similar to the interpretation of Theorem \ref{thm:V} for the \V~structure.
 The difference is that with the \V~structure, this interpretation holds for all effect scales, but with the \Vx~structure, it holds only for the \textsc{or} scale.